Case Report: Metastatic Breast Cancer, age 83, F...Fenbendazole Can Cure Cancer

 Metastatic breast cancer, age 83, F.

 The following is a first person account of how one person "cured" herself of metastatic breast cancer using a safe, inexpensive, side-effect free, over-the-counter substance.
-The author is not an oncologist and is not giving cancer treatment advice to any individual, and does not benefit financially from or have any relationship with the makers of the product described below.
-Rather, this is an attempt to "pay it forward" to the anonymous comment poster who wrote of his success with fenbendazole in treating his prostate cancer, thus indirectly saving a very special person’s life, and inspiring the creation of this substack to share the knowledge with others.
+The author is not an oncologist and is not giving cancer treatment advice to any individual, and does not benefit financially from or have any relationship with the makers of any product described below.
+Rather, this is an attempt to "pay it forward" to the anonymous comment poster who wrote of his success with fenbendazole in treating his prostate cancer, thus indirectly saving a very special person’s life, and inspiring the creation of this Substack to share the knowledge with others.

-On October 30, 2021, my 83-yr-old mother-in-law went to the emergency room for what turned out to be an intestinal obstruction.
+On October 30, 2021, an 83-yr-old relative went to the emergency room for what turned out to be an intestinal obstruction.
 During the course of investigating that issue it was discovered, by PET scan and blood tests, that she had metastatic breast cancer (MBC) tumors in her lungs, liver, kidneys, spleen, pancreas, gall bladder and bones (spine, ribs, pelvis).
 She had had estrogen-dependent breast cancer 11 years earlier, underwent treatment and surgery and was declared cancer-free shortly thereafter.
 She had regular annual follow-ups from Moffatt Cancer Center and in 2019, she received an “all-clear” report.

 Back to present day, the intestinal obstruction eventually resolved without surgery after almost three weeks of hospitalization, including one week in the ICU.
 During this time, she had a naso-gastric tube draining her stomach and she was not allowed to eat or drink by mouth (Her gastroenterologist did not think she was could survive surgery, and explained to her husband and family that it would only be as a last resort that he would perform it.)
 Because of her metastatic cancer, they restricted glucose in her IVs - giving her only vitamins and minerals - to avoid rapidly “feeding the cancer” throughout her body.
 At one point before her release, her condition deteriorated such that Last Rites were administered.
 She rallied somewhat after the obstruction was cleared and she requested to leave the hospital.
 The oncologist team provided a dismal prognosis when discussing the options in treating her tumors, essentially that they could not cure the cancer but hoped to prolong her life for an undetermined period of time.
 She decided against all traditional treatments (chemo/radiation) and was sent home with hospice care.